istana/rack-request-object-logger/README.md

 ## TODO

-- the code work flawlessly
+While the code works flawlessly

 - performance specs don't work on jruby, but works on MRI
 - I couldn't install rubinius yet, so it's untested